origindesign/docs/docs/workflow.md

 git commit -m "Enter FreshDesk ticket number (FD ****) if one exists and briefly describe your changes" git push origin <branch-name>
 ````
+- Visit [https://circleci.com](https://circleci.com) and login with GitHub
-- Login to Circle CI and watch for build to pass
+- Visit https://circleci.com/gh/origindesign/<git-repo-name> and watch for build to pass
 - Login to Pantheon dashboard, visit you sites Multidev tab, click on branch-name
 - Click on 'Visit <branch-name>' to view your site and test your code
 - Once all code changes are tested and approved, from your local, merge the code into master branch